 If your sales and profits are high, obviously your asking price will be a high figure as well.
 Usually between 1.5 and 3 times annual profits (plus assets, stock, etc).

-Get your accountant to go over your financials to determine if your sales/income have peaked over in recent times, and if they have and you are interested in selling your business, the timing couldn’t be better.
+Get your accountant to go over your financials to determine if your sales/income have peaked in recent times and if they have and you are interested in selling your business, the timing couldn’t be better.

 2) Low Interest Rates

 In recent times, experts have predicted that interest rates could soon be on the incline and 2014 may be the year for this to happen.